piql/HocrConverter/README.md

  - include Images ( from hOCR or via command line )
  - verbosity

-For command line parsing and validation I use some external libraries:
-- docopt
-- schema

 Like this the script is rather something to understand the concept.

 Maybe it's useful for others trying to understand OCR.